 However, Dennis Onyango, a spokesman for Kenyan Prime Minister Raila Odinga, said Tuesday the prime minister believed the invitation was a bad idea.

 "The prime minister is against the invitation because Omar al-Bashir has been indicted by the ICC and Kenya is a signatory to the court.
 It sends wrong signals in regard to Kenya's commitment to the ICC and also Kenya's respect for human rights," said Onyango.

 Human Rights Watch criticized Kenya for allowing al-Bashir to enter the country, saying that the wanted leader's presence would "forever tarnish the celebration of its long-awaited constitution."

 Pro-government militias known as the Janjaweed stand accused of ethnic cleansing in Sudan's Darfur region.
 Al-Bashir has denied that he helped armed the militias.

-Al-Bashir has traveled to several countries since the warrant was issued, including a recent trip to Chad.
-The International Criminal Court also protested al-Bashir's visit to Chad.
-On Friday, he was among thousands of Kenyans at the signing of the new constitution three weeks after voters overwhelming approved the referendum.
+Al-Bashir has traveled to several countries since the warrant was issued, including a recent trip to Chad, which is also an ICC signatory.
+The International Criminal Court protested that visit.